PNNL-SoilSFA/samwise/README.md

 # Welcome to SAMWISE!

 SAMWISE is an automated, end-to-end metagenomic read processing program.
-Here is a quick conceptual rundown of what this software can enable you to do via NextFlow Workflows.
+Here is a quick conceptual rundown of what this software can enable you to do via Nextflow DSL2 workflows.

 <img width="1406" height="1577" alt="SAMWISE_FULL-git2" src="https://github.com/user-attachments/assets/7215de7f-6cf8-46ee-8fab-527ea545d35b" />

 # module_0_readprocess.nf

-`module_0_readprocess.nf` is a Nextflow DSL2 workflow for initial read preprocessing and validation.
+`module_0_readprocess.nf` is a workflow for initial read preprocessing and validation.
 It checks read file names, detects paired-end or interleaved read layouts, normalizes `.fq` filenames to `.fastq`, validates FASTQ structure, and runs FastQC.

 ---